-- Ensure the school's/day nursery's child protection policies are known, understood and used appropriately; - Ensure the school's/day nursery's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this; - Ensure the child protection policy is available publicly and parents know referrals about suspected abuse or neglect may be made and the role of the school in this; and - Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on local safeguarding arrangements.
+- Ensure the school's child protection policies are known, understood and used appropriately; - Ensure the school's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this; - Ensure the child protection policy is available publicly and parents know referrals about suspected abuse or neglect may be made and the role of the school in this; and - Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on local safeguarding arrangements. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.
+Their role could include ensuring that the school and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.